Norwegian Elkhound dog breed

 About the Norwegian Elkhound

-The Norwegian Elkhound is a very large hound dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Norwegian Elkhound is an excellent choice for first-time dog owners.
+The Norwegian Elkhound is a medium hound dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Norwegian Elkhound is best matched with experienced owners.
 Typically standing 19 to 20 inches tall at the shoulder and weighing 44 to 51 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Hound Dogs group, the Norwegian Elkhound brings a distinct combination of traits that sets it apart.
 The Norwegian Elkhound is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Norwegian Elkhound loves being close to its people and forms strong bonds with every member of the household.